RouNNdeL/anti-rootkit-lkm/README_AT&T.md

 > With sensitive CR4 bits pinned now, it's possible that the WP bit for
 > CR0 might become a target as well.

-The POC exploit, motioned in the first commit, was able to call the `native_write_cr4` function after bypassing KASLR and calculating the offset to the function.
+The POC exploit, mentioned in the first commit, was able to call the `native_write_cr4` function after bypassing KASLR and calculating the offset to the function.
 Then it cleared the SMEP and SMAP bits, which in turn allowed the payload to be executed with ring 0 privileges.